MaksymKapko1/SeismicWalnutApp/README.md

 # Check the version of sanvil, sforge and ssolc
 sanvil --version

-# Open you code editor and terminal
-# Create the project folder and navigate into it:
+# Open you code editor and terminal.
+Create the project folder and navigate into it:
 mkdir walnut-app
 cd walnut-app

 # Create the packages directory with subdirectories for contracts and cli
 mkdir -p packages/contracts packages/cli

 # Initialize a bun project in the root directory:
 bun init -y && rm index.ts && rm tsconfig.json && touch .prettierrc && touch .gitmodules

 # Replace the default package.json with the following content for a monorepo setup:
 {